worldpeaceenginelabs/1-MEGABYTE-INFINITY-STORE/README.md

 # 1-MEGABYTE-STORE
-A storage logic to distribute your whole user-database, but with only 1 Megabyte on each user's device.
-Works with 1, 100, 3333, and 8 Billion users.
-Stays always 1 MB!!!<br>
+A storage logic to distribute your whole user-database, but with only 1 Megabyte on each user's device. <br><br>Works with 1, 100, 3333, and 8 Billion users but stays always 1 MB!!! <br><br>Infinity Store stores 3333 files no matter which size in 1 MB.
+<br><br>
 <br>
 ##### Scaling/Consistency is very interesting!
 - You need to double the backups?
 Go for 2 Megabyte Store